 States in which D8 THC is not legal include: Alaska, Arkansas, Colorado, Idaho, Iowa, Mississippi, Montana, Utah.
 Delta 8 is legal to sell in stores and online in all other states.
 Before consuming Delta 8 THC, consumers should always check with their own state’s laws.

-Delta 8 & the FDA
+Delta 8 and the FDA

 Presently, the FDA has yet to regulate all hemp derived products and their cannabinoids, although they are legal to product and distribute.
 This means that at any point, the FDA may create their own guidelines that are independent of both state and federal law.
 Because hemp products are currently sold in an unregulated market, buyers should check with local laws to better understand compliance.
 For the time-being, most can legally buy Delta 8 THC products where they are distributed.
 Always check the quality and purity of the products being purchased and request third party lab testing, as is offered on all Hi on Nature products.